MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE            0 │
     =#

-Note that in `It.department.employee >> Count`, the `Count` primitive aggregates the number of employees across all departments.
+Note that in the query `It.department.employee >> Count`, the `Count` primitive aggregates the number of employees across all departments.
 This doesn't change even if we add parentheses:

     chicago[It.department >> (It.employee >> Count)]